 This pad stores a small to medium size daypack or bag of gear, food, water bottle, etc., all very well with the easy to open/close one buckle flap.
 In backpack mode, the contoured shoulder straps and adjustable waist belt make it comfortable to haul medium to semi-heavy loads very well.
 The waist buckle is the standard medium size plastic clip style.
 The suspension lacks a chest strap, which made the pad feel a bit less stable while hiking on rough terrain but didn't make much of a difference for flat approaches.

 The Session II securely holds an average amount of gear with the quick and easy to use one strap flap closure system.
-For heavier loads check out the uniquely baffled Mad Rock R3, as it comes with a very secure flap style closures.
 The thick 4-inch sandwich foam is good all around and the handy carpet square in the center of the pad is good for cleaning or drying off your rock shoes before burns.

 After months of use, the Session II didn't soften up much.
 The material held up to abrasive rock very well and we'd expect this pad to survive many seasons of consistent use.

 For anybody on a budget, the Session II provides a great value at $150.
 It is relatively compact and covers a large enough area to work well as a standalone pad under problems that doesn't traverse much.
 For the price, the Session II offers a good all-around pad for most bouldering sessions.
 The $170 Mad Rock Mad Pad hovers in the same price range and comes with much thicker padding but doesn't have as many features as the Session II.

 The medium size of the Session II is just right for a solo lowball circuit or to pad a tall problem in conjunction with a few other pads.
 Although the Mad Pad is better for its thickness and durability, the Session II still has a place in the hands of boulderers on a budget and for those who are looking to add some extra cushion to their arsenal of pads.